 Android 8.1 Oreo was first released for Nexus and Pixel devices in December, 2017.
 Since then, Google’s released several new Android 8.1 builds with additional security patches and bug fixes.

-First Galaxy Android 8.1 Update Rumored
+Samsung Galaxy Android 8.1 Update

-Some Devices Could Stay on Android 8.0
+Some Devices Will Stay on Android 8.0

 While the Galaxy Note 8 launched with Android 7.1.1 Nougat on board, many popular Galaxy devices stayed on Android 7.0 Nougat.